CS571-S24/hw7/README.md

 #### Tasks
  - Navigate between **all** sale items.
  - Add some items to your basket to enable the "place order" button.
- - Remove all items from your basket to disable the "place order" button.
  - Submit an order with some items.
  - Submit an order with the maximum number of atleast one sale item.